App version: 0.1.0

 Can You Get Personal Loans Without an SSN?

-It is generally possible to get personal loans without a Social Security number.
+It is generally possible to get a personal loan without a Social Security number.
 One alternative some lenders accept is the Individual Taxpayer Identification Number (ITIN).An ITIN is a number issued by the IRS for tax processing purposes.
 These numbers are for individuals who aren’t eligible for an SSN so that they can comply with tax law and to make it easier for the government to process their tax returns.
 ITINs may be given to resident and non-resident aliens.

 Can You Use an ITIN for a Personal Loan?